The prosecutor who dropped Jussie Smollett's charges says he believes the actor lied to the police

 "We stand behind the work that they did.
 But in the end, this was the justice position in the case," he said.

-For the charges to be dropped, Smollett had to forfeit his bond and do community service, Magats said.
+For the charges to be dropped, Smollett had to forfeit his bond of $10,000 and do community service, Magats said.

-He agreed to forfeit the $10,000 bond and performed a total of 16 hours of volunteer service Saturday and Monday for the Rainbow Push Coalition, which was founded by the Rev. Jesse Jackson.
+He agreed to forfeit the bond and performed 16 hours of volunteer service Saturday and Monday for the Rainbow Push Coalition, which the Rev. Jesse Jackson founded.

 "It may not have been the disposition that everybody thought would occur," Magats told the affiliate.
 "He did do community service.
 He did forfeit $10,000.
 It's a fair and just disposition in the case."

-His attorneys maintain the actor was attacked in Chicago on January 29 and that misinformation led to a rush to judgment against him.
+His attorneys maintain the actor was attacked in Chicago in January and that misinformation led to a rush to judgment against him.

 After the charges were formally dropped, Smollett told reporters he was thankful to everyone who stood by him.
 He maintained his innocence, saying he would not put his family "through a fire like this" for a lie.